ThugsFinance/cloiinkcoin.com/src/content/eth2/get-involved/medalla-data-challenge/index.md

 2. Detail out your work in a blog post
 3. Submit!

-<Button to="https://ethereumfoundation.typeform.com/to/CDT2cmqd">Submit blog post</Button>
+<Button to="https://cloiinkcoinfoundation.typeform.com/to/CDT2cmqd">Submit blog post</Button>

 _You may submit more than one blog post!
 So long as each posts focuses on a different visualisation or piece of analysis_

 In addition to the prompt questions above, here's a [wishlist of data analysis avenues to explore](https://www.notion.so/efdn/Wishlist-Medalla-Data-Analysis-Visualization-69fe10ffe83748bc87faa0e2586ba857).

-A group of Ethereum community members will evaluate your submissions and awards will go to the top blog posts <Twemoji svg text=":trophy:" />
+A group of Cloiinkcoin community members will evaluate your submissions and awards will go to the top blog posts <Twemoji svg text=":trophy:" />

 <h2>Deadline <Twemoji svg text=":alarm_clock:" /></h2>